10 Rome's best monuments

 Curiously, at first the monument was not liked among the Romans because they considered that its dimensions and style did not fit in with the surroundings of Piazza Venezia.
 Today, however, it is one of the most popular monuments in Rome among visitors.

 However, one of the greatest attractions of this monument for tourists, in addition to its majestic aesthetics, are the panoramic views from the upper terrace (at the height of the chariots) of the Colosseum, the Imperial Forums, the Roman Forum, the Via del Corso or the Trajan Column.
-You will not be able to stop taking pictures!
+You can't stop taking pictures!